 Dietary supplements, specialist foods, soaps and antibiotics and the other products that aim to control the symptoms do not come cheap, and nonetheless, are limited in its effectiveness in controlling symptoms.

 Since body odor and halitosis symptoms present at an early age, education is adversely affected, leading to restricted employment opportunities throughout the person’s potentially productive years.
 As such, It is a condition comprising of anxiety, depression, social maltreatment, bullying in the schools, and general discrimination, which leads the sufferer toward a reclusive life of isolation.
 This is particularly most damaging during the developmental stage in one’s life, in puberty, when the odor most typically worsens with hormonal changes.
 It is during this time, that a sufferer is bullied in school, compromising his or her normal psychosocial and psychosexual development.
 In addition, since hormonal changes trigger more severe odor symptoms just before and during menstruation, females are particularly compromised in their psychosocial and psychosexual development.
 As a result, many sufferers drop out of school.

-almost 3 years agoI would like to see a mouse model that present all the FMO3 mutations related to TMAU.
+about 3 years agoI would like to see a mouse model that present all the FMO3 mutations related to TMAU.
 Not all FMO3 mutations cause TMAU, but only some.
 I have this data, and I will post it bellow.
 In addition, to the mouse model, I would like to see a researcher who creates the proper corrections of the mutations, using genome editing tools -like CRISPR Cas9.
 I believe this research is quite attainable with a small amount of funds.

 This step forward will put us ahead and, will allow us to move to phase two.

 Here is the data FMO3 mutations related to TMAU -please scroll to the right to see if the mutation causes TMAU: http://databases.lovd.nl/shared/transcripts/01793